fkmendes/contraband/r_scripts/calibrated_validation/CALIBRATED_VALIDATION.md

 # contraband: Calibrated validation of BM-related classes

-This file will guide you through reproducing the simulations and graphs for conducting calibrated validation of the relevant likelihoods in the contraband package.
+This file will guide you through reproducing the simulations and graph-plotting we did for our well-calibrated validation.
+Note that first we fix the tree to verify the BM-related likelihoods by themselves, and but we also validate with respect to a tree prior.

 You are going to need the following R packages:

 * mvMORPH